Release process¶

 What’s wired today (.gitlab-ci.yml at repo root):

-mainorrelease.
+release.
 Container:python:3.13-slimfor build,alpine:latestfor deploy.
 Runner:erzherzog-docker(gitlab/gitlab-runner in Docker on the same host as the GitLab CE instance, tagsdocker/sphinx).
 Deploy uses an rsync-over-SSH push toweb18@vibe-qc.com:/web/, with the ed25519 deploy key stored as the masked, protected$DEPLOY_SSH_KEY_B64CI variable.
+The deploy host’s SSH host keys are pinned indeploy/known_hosts.deploy(committed); the pre-v0.6.46-erassh-keyscanat job time was trust-on-first-use and got replaced after security audit #6 (2026-05-24).
+The pinned file carries verification + rotation instructions in its header.
 Build logs surface in GitLab’s pipeline UI.

 What’s planned, not yet wired:

 releaseshould be marked as a protected branch on the GitLab project (Settings → Repository → Protected branches): only fast-forward from a tag allowed (push rule).
-Belt-and-suspenders protection on top of the human-process discipline in this document.A nightly job re-runs the test suite against
+Belt-and-suspenders protection on top of the human-process discipline in this document.A nightly job re-runs the full test suite (including the

 Why not just use main for everything?¶